-Our investment view on SCG is that it owns the best retail portfolio in Australia and New Zealand in a sector that continues to have higher barriers to entry (for quality retail assets like SCG’s) compared to other core real estate sectors such as office and industrial.
+Our investment view on Scentre Group (owner and operator of Westfield) is that it owns the best retail portfolio in Australia and New Zealand in a sector that continues to have higher barriers to entry (for quality retail assets like SCG’s) compared to other core real estate sectors such as office and industrial.

 Financially, the risks are minimal.
 SCG has a very sustainable debt to gross assets ratio of 30.6%, with an average cost of debt of 4.25% that is expected to improve further, providing a tail wind to earnings growth.
 They enjoy long term debt facilities that average 4.5 years and 96% of their debt is hedged.
 As expected, SCG continues to offer a balance sheet that allows you to sleep well at night.

 SCG’s extraordinary income/tenant diversity provides high levels of earnings security.
 SCG’s current distribution yield of 6.0% is 1.4% higher than the AREIT index average of 4.6%.
 It’s also a staggering 5.05% higher than the Australian 10-year bond yield – an attractive return for those investors seeking relatively defensive income, backed by strong property fundamentals.
 At a time when a decent yield is hard to come by, APN is happy to collect income of this quality.

 The result showed the sustainability of the portfolio’s earnings in the face of extremely difficult retail conditions and the Group’s ability to deliver high quality development projects with good returns which remains unparalleled.
 Westfield Newmarket in Auckland ($750m) is on track for completion in the fourth quarter, with a pipeline of potential future developments of >$3b.